archisvaze/capstone-2-backend/Readme.md

 ### Milestone 7 - Forget Password and mobile design
 Estimated Time: 4 hours
+- 11:50am - started working on password reset
+- 12:54pm - password reset functionality for doctor is done

 ### Milestone 8 - Code Cleanup and fix bugs(if any)